Lfh404/csky/english/note.md

 It's easy to knock off the tasks on a list; it's hard to cope with that sense of having too much work and nowhere near enough time

+## 2014

+### Only if the ... , do sth, will they be eligible for benefit.

+### be excluded from from the environment that offers purpose and structure in the life.

+### first instinct is to fall into dependency

+### it is as though long time of ever-tougher reforms of ... never happened.

+### there are few places where clients have more grounds for complaint.

+### there are many reasons for this.
+One is the excessive costs of ... .
+The other reason why ... is the.

+### Keeping outsiders out of ... , isolates () from the pressure to () rather than ()

+### is indeed an ...

+### a string of

+### draw attention to those who

+### a handful of

+### you can not buy class, as the old saying goes, and (confirm the old saying)

+### cement the status quo of

+### sth, deserves praise for affirming the importance of (), regrettably, however, may cause more harm than good.

+### these ... are exceptions to the norm

+### sifted from rubble

+### ... means different things to different people and sometimes even different things to the same person at different moments of his life.

+### It may be .... , but in any case it must, in my view, have something to do with the soul of (the human being)

+### I believe it is precisely ... that is the ...